[Interview] How EU diplomacy is helping a Philippine journalist

 Bayanihan spirit

-Duterte's trolls, in the past, savaged foreign women, such as former US secretary of state Madeleine Albright, who spoke up in Ressa's defence, with, literally, up to 7,000 social media attacks per hour.
+Duterte's trolls have, in the past, savaged foreigners, such as former US secretary of state Madeleine Albright, who spoke up in Ressa's defence, with, literally, up to 7,000 social media attacks per hour.

-In the corona emergency, state media ought to be trying to boost the morale of health workers and volunteers, Ressa noted.
+In the coronavirus emergency, state media ought to be trying to boost the morale of health workers and volunteers, Ressa noted.

-"It's what we call the 'bayanihan spirit' - it means the spirit that unites the whole Philippine nation," she said.
+They ought to promote "what we call the 'bayanihan spirit' - it means the spirit that unites the whole Philippine nation," she said.

-But instead, trolls were pushing fake news about riots to justify police force, the Rappler chief told this website.
+But instead, trolls were pushing fake news about riots to justify police use of force, the Rappler chief told this website.

 And they were making excuses about Duterte being tired after he gave an "incoherent" TV speech, she said.